banner of finescrollsaw website: head of medusa

 5. Ettore Ferrari's fretwork patterns catalogue, Milano, Italy, 1934.

-This collection of patterns was started around 1865 in Milano, Italy.
-The collection changed name several times as the company changed hands over time.
-In 1897 it was under the company A. Nava C. and the collection was named Il nuovo traforatore Italiano (The new Italian fretworker).
-Some time after the turn of the 20th century it was under Ettore Ferrari's company and the collection was named Il nuovo traforatore artistico (The new artistic fretworker).
+This collection of patterns was initiated around 1865 in Milan, Italy.
+The collection underwent several name changes as the company changed ownership over the years.
+In 1897, it was under the management of A. Nava C., and the collection was named Il nuovo traforatore Italiano (The New Italian Fretworker).
+Shortly after the turn of the 20th century, the collection came under Ettore Ferrari's company, and it was rebranded as Il nuovo traforatore artistico (The New Artistic Fretworker).

-The patterns in this collection reach stunning levels of sophistication and refinement.
-The beautiful designs, the subtle use of elegant shapes and proportions prove undoubtedly that the designers of these artworks were masters of the 19th century ornamentation techniques.
+The patterns in this collection are remarkable for their sophistication and refinement.
+The stunning designs, along with the subtle use of elegant shapes and proportions, clearly demonstrate that the designers were masters of the 19th-century ornamentation techniques.

 Click here to browse this catalogue